Halil Suleyman Ozerden: Federal judicial service

-Nomination to appellate court
+Failed nomination to appellate court

-On June 11, 2019, President Trump announced his intent to nominate Ozerden to serve as a United States circuit judge for the United States Court of Appeals for the Fifth Circuit.
+On June 11, 2019, President Donald Trump announced his intent to nominate Ozerden to serve as a United States circuit judge for the United States Court of Appeals for the Fifth Circuit.
 On June 24, 2019, his nomination was sent to the Senate.
 He was nominated to the seat vacated by E. Grady Jolly, who assumed senior status on October 3, 2017.
 On July 17, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On September 12, 2019, Senator Ted Cruz announced his opposition to the nomination.
-The Judiciary Committee was scheduled to vote on recommending Ozerden on September 26, 2019, but the vote was postponed after Senator Josh Hawley joined Ted Cruz in his opposition to Ozerden's elevation to the Circuit Court.
+The Judiciary Committee was scheduled to vote on recommending Ozerden on September 26, 2019, but the vote was postponed after Senator Josh Hawley joined Ted Cruz in his opposition to Ozerden's elevation to the court of appeals.
 On January 3, 2020, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.